-Diana Taurasi is a celebrated American former professional basketball player, renowned as one of the greatest in WNBA history.
-She spent her entire 20-year career with the Phoenix Mercury.
-Taurasi gained prominence during her college years at the University of Connecticut, where she led the team to an impressive three consecutive NCAA championships, solidifying her legacy in women's basketball.
+Diana Taurasi is an American former professional basketball player, celebrated as one of the greatest in WNBA history.
+She played 20 seasons for the Phoenix Mercury.
+Taurasi gained prominence playing college basketball for the University of Connecticut, where she led the team to three consecutive NCAA championships.

-In 1999, Diana Taurasi was recognized as the Ms. Basketball State Player of the Year.
+In 1999, Diana Taurasi was named Ms. Basketball State Player of the Year.

 In 2000, Diana Taurasi enrolled at the University of Connecticut (UConn) and began playing for the women's basketball team.

-In 2000, Diana Taurasi, as a member of the United States women's U18 team, won the gold medal at the FIBA Americas Championship in Mar Del Plata, Argentina.
-She also won a gold medal as a member of the 2000 U.S. Women's junior World Championship qualifying team.
+In 2000, Diana Taurasi was a member of the United States women's U18 team that won the gold medal at the FIBA Americas Championship in Mar Del Plata, Argentina.
+She averaged 12.6 points per game and led the team with 5.46 assists per game.

 In 2001, Diana Taurasi earned a bronze medal as a member of the U.S. junior World Championship team.

-In 2003, Diana Taurasi received the Naismith College Player of the Year award, the Wade Trophy, the Honda Sports Award, and the Associated Press Player of the Year award.
+In 2003, Diana Taurasi received the Naismith College Player of the Year award, the Wade Trophy, the Honda Sports Award, and the Associated Press Player of the Year award while playing at UConn.

 In 2003, the Phoenix Mercury had a record of 8–26.